|Proudly featured on the cover of the March 2018 issue of Nuts and Volts magazine!|

 The Analog Style LED Clock uses 180 LEDs to display the time, much like the hands of a traditional analog clock.
 The clock also features an alarm.
 An additional LED indicates the alarm status and another LED indicates PM.
 Four pushbuttons allow you to set the clock and alarm.
 The clock uses the 50 or 60 Hz from the electric utility to keep accurate time.

 The clock has a total of 182 LEDs and a buzzer … all driven by just an 18-pin microcontroller!
 Plus the controller monitors the 4 pushbuttons and the 50 or 60 Hz line.
 No other logic, I/O or driving circuits are used.
 How is this possible?
-(Hint: check out the User’s Manual – download below.)
+(Hint: check out the User’s Manual – download here.)

 Tools required to assemble the clock include a soldering iron, wire clippers, multimeter, tweezers, and a #2 Philips screwdriver.
 Additional tools could come in handy as well — for example, eye loupe, solder sucker, or wire strippers.
 See the User’s Manual (download below) for more details.

-The frame will need to be painted and numbers applied.
-A set of Arabic and Roman Numerals are included.
-Paint is not included.
-You can use spray paint of your choice of color.
-See our Photo Gallery and User’s Manual (download below) for other options and ideas.
+Paint is optional and is not included.
+If you choose to paint the frame, you can use spray paint of your choice of color.
+See our Photo Gallery for other options and ideas.

-NEW!
-This kit is nowRoHS compliant!
+This kit is RoHS compliant.
 All the parts in this kit, including the solder are RoHS compliant.
-If your location does not require RoHS compliance, you can use your own leaded solder if you prefer.
+If your location does not require RoHS compliance, you can use lead solder if you prefer.